Peggy's 8th grade school photo.

-Margaret Jane Littmann Baccelli is known as Peggy to her family and friends, and she lives just across town from me.
+Margaret Jane Littmann Baccelli was known as Peggy to her family and friends, and she lived just across town from me.

 On the day I first met Peggy, she showed me a painting her father had made of the Japanese attack on Pearl Harbor as seen from their front yard.
 That painting was often in my mind as I wrote the battle scenes in my book War on a Sunday Morning (you can see it below).